Neotoxic-off/Yue/README.md

 # Yue
-📚 Yue is a library made to simplify lisibility for .NET projects
+📚 Yue is a library made to simplify lisibility reading of .NET projects

 ## Condition
 - [ ] Or